cs100/template-labx-valgrind/README.md

 We would have had a reported `Invalid read of size 4` at that line.
 The rest of that error message looks very similar to the `Invalide write` error.

 ### Use of uninitialized values
-We have tried to emphasize that you always initialize your values, there really is no good reason not to.
+As a general rule, you should always initialize your values.
 Nonetheless there are times that it happens (unintentional or not).
 Memcheck will catch these errors with a caveat.
 Let's look at the following program (`uninitialized.cpp`):
 ```
 #include <iostream>
 using namespace std;